tmvtmv/pfsense-suricata-elasticsearch-kibana/README.md

-# Sending Suricata events from your pfSense firewall to Elasticsearch and Kibana using filebeat
+# Sending Suricata events of your pfSense firewall to Elasticsearch and Kibana using filebeat

 ## Notice